OPUS4/opus4-bibtex/README.md

 ### Import Configuration

-The whole import process of BibTeX records is controlled by the settings configured in `import.ini`.
+The whole import process of BibTeX files is controlled by the settings configured in `import.ini`.

 The default configuration is given by `src/Import/import.ini`.